Skip to main content

 Place a piece of plastic cling wrap on back of clay print and then a piece of cardboard.
 Carefully flip it over and remove the plaster bat.
 The clay print can continue to dry on the piece of cardboard.
 Drywall or a wooden board work just fine as well.

-Dry and Fire
+Dry & Fire

 Allow to dry and fire as recommended for casting slip.